microsoft/pai/contrib/kubespray/doc/faqs-and-troubleshooting.md

         executable: /bin/bash
 ```

-After this step, if your pod still can not access internet, please change the pod spec to use `hostNetwork`.
+After these steps, if your pod still can not access internet, please change the pod spec to use `hostNetwork`.

 ## Troubleshooting